-- All team members must adhere to all Policies at all times within the Nursery. - Managers are responsible for ensuring policy compliance.
+- All team members must adhere to all Policies at all times within the Nursery. - Managers are responsible for ensuring policy compliance. - All team members must report absenses as required by this policy.

 Reputation of the Nursery and social media, phones and ICT devices: